fearnlj01/DocTest/Windows Guide.md

 - Create a new server in Discord.
 - Copy your `Client ID` from your [applications page][DiscordApp].
 - Replace the `12345678` in this link `https://discordapp.com/oauth2/authorize?client_id=12345678&scope=bot&permissions=66186303` with your `Client ID`.
-- The link should now look like this: `https://discordapp.com/oauth2/authorize?client_id=**YOUR_CLENT_ID**&scope=bot&permissions=66186303`.
+- The link should now look like this: `https://discordapp.com/oauth2/authorize?client_id=**YOUR_CLENT_ID_HERE**&scope=bot&permissions=66186303`.
 - Go to the newly created link and pick the server we created, and click `Authorize`.
 - The bot should have been added to your new server.

 ####Starting the bot
-- Go to the folder which you extracted the zip to earlier, and run the `NadekoRun.bat` file
+- Go to the `Nadeko` folder we created earlier, and run the `NadekoRun.bat` file
 - Your bot should now be online in the server we added her to.
-- Note: Your bot will be offline in case you close the `NadekoBot` command prompt window.
+- Note: Your bot will stop running and be offline if you close the `NadekoBot` command prompt window.

 ####Setting up OwnerIds
 - In the server where your bot is, in a text channel, type `.uid`
 - Your `User ID` should show, copy it.
 - Close `NadekoBot`
-- Replace the `0` on the `OwnerIds` section with your user ID shown earlier.
+- Replace the `0` in the `OwnerIds` section with your user ID shown earlier.
 - Run `NadekoRun.bat` again.
 - If done correctly, you are now the bot owner.
 - You can add multiple owner IDs by seperating them with a comma within the square brackets.